 The Cluster is the leading news source for Mercer University and surrounding communities in Macon and Middle Georgia.
 The student-run newspaper is named after a book of songs penned by university founder Jesse Mercer in 1810.

-The Cluster has been physically published since 1920.
+The Cluster began publication in 1920.
 While The Cluster is subsidized by Mercer’s Board of Appropriations, it retains strict editorial autonomy as a student publication under the University’s bylaws.

-The Cluster launched its online operations in 2011 in an effort to reach more students as well as to reach those in the Macon-Bibb County community who do not have easy access to the locations where the print edition is circulated.
+The Cluster launched its online operations in 2011 in an effort to reach more students as well as to reach those in the Macon-Bibb County community who do not have easy access to the locations where the print edition was circulated.
 That year, The Cluster also expanded its scope with the addition of a “Local” section, aimed at broadening the newspaper’s geographic reach to the increasingly gentrified neighborhoods that compose the surrounding College Hill Corridor area.
+In December 2022, The Cluster ended its print publication and transitioned to digital-only.

-In 2014, the Digital Library of Georgia and Mercer’s Tarver Library, digitized every printed issue of The Cluster from 1920-1970.
-All issues of the archive are available online at http://mercercluster.galileo.usg.edu.
+The Digital Library of Georgia and Mercer’s Tarver Library have digitized every printed issue of The Cluster from 1920-1990.
+Issues in the archive are available online at ursa.mercer.edu or mercercluster.galileo.usg.edu.

-The newspaper has won numerous student journalism awards over the years from the Georgia College Press Association.
+The Cluster has won numerous student journalism awards over the years from the Georgia College Press Association, including Best Newspaper Website in 2022.
 Its former writers include notables such as longtime publisher Jack Tarver, attorney and author Robert Steed, former U.S. Attorney General Griffin B. Bell and Atlanta Journal-Constitution editor J. Reginald “Reg” Murphy

 More recently, former editors have gone on to lead robust journalism careers.
 Nick Wooten ‘17 is the Southern Trends and Culture reporter for the Columbus Ledger-Enquirer, Jenna Eason ‘18 is a Peyton Anderson Fellow at The Macon Telegraph, Katie Atkinson ‘19 is a Podcast Producer at NASA and Marianna Bacallao ‘20 is a Fellowship Host/Producer at NPR.